The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are

 The Faculty of Arts uses a hybrid admissions model.
 Students may apply for admission to the Broad-based Programme or to a specific Major Programme.
 The aim of the Bachelor of Arts (Hons) in Translation Programme is to “educate bilingual and bicultural communicators for professional translation and language careers”.
 Teachers of the Department of Translation, Interpreting and Intercultural Studies share with students their expertise in academic research, their experience of frontline fieldwork in interlingual and intercultural communication, and their pedagogic vision.
 Students are thus prepared to meet the cultural, socio-political and economic needs of the local community, as well as those of a rapidly developing China.

 Students may choose to take a Double Major Programme in Translation and English which provides training in both fields.
 The Double Major is offered in conjunction with the Department of English Language and Literature.

 Student Learning Experiences

-In addition to the internship mentioned above, students also have the possibility to go on exchange for a semester.
+In addition to the internship mentioned above, students also have the possibility to go on exchange for a semester or even a year.
 The University has a wide range of possible exchange partner institutions to choose from.

 With a translation degree in hand, students are well-equipped for a whole variety of jobs.
 In addition to translation and interpreting of all kinds, the Department’s students have gone into a range of professions that demand advanced proficiency in bilingual communication and expert intercultural competence.
 They have found jobs as court interpreters, government translators, PR managers and news reporters.
 Others have gone into fields such as arts management, magazine journalism, bilingual editing, foreign diplomacy and marketing.